123456789_123456789_123456789_123456789_123456789_

 book.reload.author

-will use :first_name and :last_name in the SQL query:
+Rails will now use the :first_name and :last_name from the composite primary key in the SQL query:

 SELECT * FROM authors WHERE first_name = 'Jane' AND last_name = 'Doe'